fseeeye/EyeEngine-Rust/README.md

 As I say, **Building games above this engine is not the first level target**!
 The main purpose of those projects is helping me to learn modern 3D Game Engine, Graphic API & SL and practice Computer Grahpic theory.

+## About Rust Edition
+I will build it from "top layer" for learning modern abstraction of grahic API and so on.
+So, it will be more like a Render at the beginning.

 ## Getting Started
 1. Instal Rust lang and comfirm your Rust toolchain is **nightly**.
 I like to use latest features.
 2. Run example.
 For now, there is only one example to test my project working well: